multiversx/mx-docs/docs/developers/testing/scenario/running-scenarios.md

 The test tool can handle multiple contract crates at once.
 In fact, it will try to update tests for all contracts it can find under a given folder.

-For reference, the tool paramters are:
+For reference, the tool parameters are:
 - `--path`
     - Target directory where to call all contract meta crates.
     - _default_: current directory.